bcrowell/bcrowell.github.io/metric/index.md

 ![sales tax as a function of the amount of the transaction](economics.png)

-Simultaneity is a kind of orthogonality
+Simultaneity is a kind of orthogonality.
 ---------------------------------------

 To see how this helps us make sense of relativity, consider the experiment shown in the figure.
 The